bloominstituteoftechnology/Precourse/Lesson2-HTML-CSS/README.md

 ### \<p>

-The p ("paragraph") element.
-Will render text to the screen on a new line.
+The p ("paragraph") element will render text to the screen on a new line.

 ```html
   <p>Here is a new Paragraph</p>